rafaelfgs/pcl_rgb_mina_veloso/README.md

 ### *convert_node*

 For a better view of the points' coordinates, this node is used to convert the type of message from *PointCloud2* to *PointCloud*.
-The file is located in *point_cloud_converter/src/converter.cpp*.
+The file is located in *point_cloud_converter/src/converter.cpp*, obtained from https://github.com/pal-robotics-forks/point_cloud_converter.
 The topic published is:

 * */points_out (sensor_msgs/PointCloud)*